 1. Prove That Your Vehicle Was Not Negligent

 It would be best to show that your vehicle was not defective or negligently operated.
-To do this, you must present evidence proving that your car meets industry standards during the crash.
+You must present evidence proving that your car meets industry standards during the crash to do this.

-If you can show that your vehicle was in good condition before the accident, you can argue that the truck driver was solely responsible for the collision.
+If you show that your vehicle was in good condition before the accident, you can argue that the truck driver was responsible for the collision.

 2. Show That There Was No Fault on Your Part